Your First-Year Experience

 The Welcome Sessions provide an excellent opportunity for first year students to get to know faculty members, as well as other students, in academic programs of interest.

-Students who are exploring multiple possibilities, have not decided on a major program, and/or are considering a minor program are invited to join the session for Deciding Students, which will be led by experts on our Academic Advising team, in order to get some advice on course registration.
+Students who are exploring multiple possibilities, have not decided on a major program, and/or are considering a minor program are invited to attend the session for Exploring Students, which will be led by experts on our Academic Advising team, in order to get some advice on course registration.